 Paper ornaments

 All of the decorations are made from paper and each festival has some spectacular ones.
-At the Sendai festival in particular, there are several types of decorations each representing different types of wishes.
+At the Sendai festival, in particular, there are several types of decorations each representing different types of wishes.

-Kamigoromo – shaped like Japanese kimono.
+Kamigoromo – shaped like a Japanese kimono.
 This is for Orihime’s weaving and represents the wish for better sewing skills.

 Fukinagashi – these are the streamers you will see a lot of.
 Representing Orihime’s yarn and wishes for improved creativity.